jaydestro/aksbicep/README.md

 * An [SSH public key](https://cda.ms/2nD).

+To create a key:

+`ssh-keygen -m PEM -t rsa -b 4096`

+If you're not familiar with the format of an SSH public key, you can display your public key with the following cat command, replacing `~/.ssh/id_rsa.pub` with the path and filename of your own public key file if needed:
+`cat ~/.ssh/id_rsa.pub`

-* Fork this repository so you can run GitHub Actions
+* Use the template for this repository so you can run GitHub Actions

 * [Sign up for Azure, $200 free credit](https://cda.ms/2kz)

-* Clone the fork locally or in your Azure Cloud Shell.
+* Clone the new template locally or in your Azure Cloud Shell.

 ## Deployment